-Katt Williams Net Worth and Salary: Katt Williams is an American comedian, rapper and actor who has a net worth of $1.5 million dollars.
-He is most widely recognized for his work on the improv show "Wild 'n Out" and for his performances in films like "Norbit" (2007), but is probably best known for his role as the character Money Mike in the comedy "Friday After Next"(2002).
+Katt Williams Net Worth and Salary: Katt Williams is an American comedian, rapper, and actor who has a net worth of $1.5 million.
+He is widely recognized for his work on the improv show "Wild 'n Out" and for his performances in films like "Norbit" (2007) but is probably best known for his role as the character Money Mike in the comedy "Friday After Next"(2002).

-Early Life and Career Beginnings: He was born Micah Sierra Williams in Cincinnati, Ohio, on September 2, 1971, but goes by the nickname "Katt."
+Early Life and Career Beginnings: Katt Williams was born Micah Sierra Williams in Cincinnati, Ohio, on September 2, 1971, but goes by the nickname "Katt."
 Williams was raised in Dayton, Ohio, by politically and socially active parents.
 Williams did well in school receiving outstanding grades and a slew of academic honors.
-At the age of thirteen, he emancipated himself from his parents and moved to Florida, where he supported himself by working as a street vendor.
+At the age of 13, he emancipated himself from his parents and moved to Florida, where he supported himself by working as a street vendor.

-Comedy Career: As a standup comedian in San Francisco during the late 1990s, some of the notable venues he hosted include the Hollywood Park Casino, The Icehouse and The Improv.
-As a result of his standup, he became a staple on BET standup programs such as "Comic View.."
+Comedy Career: As a standup comedian in San Francisco during the late 1990s, Katt performed at some notable venues, including the Hollywood Park Casino, The Icehouse, and The Improv.
+As a result of his standup, he became a staple on BET standup programs such as "Comic View."
 As a standup comedian, he carved out an acting career riffing on subjects like Michael Jackson, middle-American evangelism, the incarceration of Martha Stewart, and a variety of ironies dealing with race in America.
 Over the years, he has acquired a widespread and loyal following, primarily among young African-American males.

 His first comedy special "Katt Williams Live: Let a Playa Play" aired in 2006, and his second special (his first one for HBO) also aired in 2006, named "The Pimp Chronicles, Pt.
 1."
-He achieved mainstream success with his standup film "American Hustle" in 2007, with its critical success and positive reception.
+He achieved mainstream success with his standout film "American Hustle" in 2007, with its critical success and positive reception.
 His third comedy special—and second HBO special—"It's Pimpin' Pimpin'" was released in 2008, and marks the beginning of Williams performing material that is more political in nature.
-In 2008 he also embarked on a comedy tour that was named the best of 2008 by Billboard.
+In 2008, Williams also embarked on a comedy tour that was named the best of 2008 by Billboard.

 Williams enjoyed his big-screen debut in the 2002 American Christmas stoner comedy film "Friday After Next," where he played the role of Money Mike.
 He also played supporting characters in films like "Ganked" (2005), "Norbit" (2007), "The Perfect Holiday" (2007), "Internet Dating" (2008), "Lonely Street" (2008) and "First Sunday" (2008).